Mqtt Plugin

 aimrt_rpc_rsp/${client_id}/${func_name}

-Here, ${client_id}
+${client_id}

 and ${server_id}

-and the function name is /aimrt.protocols.example.ExampleService/GetBarData
+and the func name is /aimrt.protocols.example.ExampleService/GetBarData

 , then ${client_id}